andreasklinger/klinger-io/README.md

-# Blog of Andreas Klinger
+# Blog of Midnight Madman

-In this repository you will find the source code for [klinger.io](https://klinger.io/).
+In this repository you will find the source code for my blog.

 ## Techstack

 It is a markdown based blog developed with [React](https://reactjs.org/), [Next](https://nextjs.org/), [Tailwind CSS](https://tailwindcss.com/) and [TypeScript](https://www.typescriptlang.org/).
-The site is statically hosted on [Firebase](https://firebase.google.com/) and uses the Realtime Database to capture and display the current views of each blog post.
+It is still heavily based on a fork of https://github.com/andreasklinger/klinger-io.

 To reduce the bundle size, we replace [React](https://reactjs.org/) with [Preact](https://preactjs.com/) in the production build.